AlexandreZanata/yt-downloader-desktop-FINEL/README.md

 ## Known Issues

 - Ensure you have **yt-dlp.exe** in the **resources/yt-dlp** folder, as the app relies on this for video downloads.
+- Without **FFmpeg**, high-quality downloads will result in separate video and audio files instead of a single merged file.
 - Download speed may vary based on the internet connection speed and video size.

 ## Contributing